d2l-ai/d2l-en/chapter_computer-vision/transposed-conv.md

 In the following example,
-we take the $2 \times 2$ output `Y` from the above regular convolution as the input to the transposed convolution.
+we take the $2 \times 2$ output `Y` from the above regular convolution as input to the transposed convolution.
 To implement this operation by multiplying matrices, we only need to transpose the weight matrix `W` with the new shape $(9, 4)$.